jrachelr/concerto/README.md

 # Concerto

+## Group 4 Members
+-Esteban Chirinos
+-Rachel Johnson
+-Nicolette Mabeza
+-Jimmy Nguyen

+## Design
+- [API design]
+- [Data Model]
+- [GHI]
+- [Integrations]

-## Getting started
+## Getting started - JN

-You have a project repository, now what?
-The next section lists all of the deliverables that are due at the end of the week.
-Below is some guidance for getting started on the tasks for this week.
+clone the repository
+cd into the new project directory docker volume create pg-admin docker volume create postgres-data docker compose build docker compose up

 ## Design - RJ
 Concerto is a full-stack web application for music lovers to search for concerts.
 It removes the friction between searching for concerts and moving to another application to sample music by an artist, by embedding a Spotify player within the browser window.

 Concerts and Users are separate microservices.
 The microservices communicate via a poller.

+## Functionality - JN
+- Visitors to the site can search for local entertainment based off whatever location/destination as they please.
+- Concerts will

 ### Wireframes - RJ
 ![Login and Account Info](readme_images/Login_Account.png)